What are dental pulp stem cells?

 We are a privately owned family bank.
 As part of the New England Cryogenic family, our laboratory and storage facility has been in business since 1971.
 We have provided high-quality cryogenic services to the medical community over the span of two generations, and have been successfully processing stem cells since 1995.

-How many privately banked samples does the company have?
+How many privately banked units does the company have?

-We have over 100,000 cell and tissue units stored in our on-site cryogenic facility serving our domestic and international clients.
+We have over 100,000 cell and tissue units stored in our on-site cryogenic facility, serving both domestic and international clients.

 Can I give stem cell banking as a gift?